MishQ666/ProjectTwo-Alpha-Analysts/README.md

 ## Conclusion

-In conlusion, MACD prices are good indicators to generate BUY-SELL signals.
-However, other metrics such as Relative Strength Indicator (RSI) and Fibonacci indicators should also be used to make an informed decision to trigger a BUY or SELL.
+In conclusion, MACD prices are good indicators to generate BUY-SELL signals.
+However, other metrics such as Relative Strength Indicator (RSI) and Fibonacci indicators should also be considered when making an informed decision to trigger a BUY or SELL.

 ## Sources
 - [Google Colab](https://drive.google.com/drive/folders/1abuvNk-AlsIswHqVwza9GbKKlGb1UYDL)